In or Out of Network

 In my experience, it was a big advantage to be in-network in my area.
 It provided me with a huge benefit when client’s were looking at my competition.
 Many people picked me because I was the only home birth midwife their insurance plan covered.

-Learn the steps needed for coverage (collaboration with a physician, prior authorization, referral from primary care provider to see a specialists, etc).
-Obstetrics is a specialty.
+Collaboration with a physician, prior authorization, referral from primary care provider to see a specialists, etc. Obstetrics is a specialty.
 Even though midwives are primary care providers, very few insurance plan list CNM as patient PCP (primary care provider).